patfiaux/CRSsim/README.md

 sim.flags$simName <- 'Example_simulation'
 ```

 Provide info about the guide targets.
-Either supply them directly, as is done here, or generate them (see details 'Advanced Simulations')
+Either supply them directly, as is done here, or generate them (see details 'Advanced Simulations').
+The input is a data frame with columns for chromosome, start position and end position: 'chrom', 'start', 'end'.
+Each row is a guide and details the target information for ech guide.
+For Cas9, CRISPRi and CRISPRa screens, the difference in start and end should be set to something small, such as: start = target site - 20, end = target site.
 ```
 sim.flags$guides <- example.info
 ```

 If guide targets are provided then the gene of interest should also be provided.
 The assumption is that guides are also targeting the gene of interest and can serve as positive controls.
+The input is a data frame with columns called: 'chrom', 'start', 'end'
 ```
 sim.flags$exon <- example.gene
 ```